dotnet/EntityFramework.Docs/docs/miscellaneous/testing.rst

         :emphasize-lines: 6-8

 .. note::
-  ``IServiceProvider`` is the container that EF will resolve all its services from (including the InMemory database instance).
-Typically, EF creates a single ``IServiceProvider`` for all contexts of a given type in an AppDomain.
-By allowing one to be passed in, you can control the scope of the InMemory database.

   ``DbContextOptions<TContext>`` tells the context all of it's settings, such as which database to connect to.
 This is the same object that is built by running the OnConfiguring method in your context.

 Writing tests